syncfusion-content/wpf-docs/wpf/Radial-Gauge/Labels.md

 ![Setting smart labels image](Labels_images/Setting_Smart_labels.png)

-## Setting number of fraction digits for labels
+## Setting a number of fraction digits for labels

 The `NoOfFractionDigit` property is used to set the number of fractional digits to be displayed in the scale labels.